 The goal of this whole program is not notoriety, of course, but rather planting seeds of joy and happiness in a situation that many would suggest isn’t usually joyful or happy.
 The Surprise and Delight program has created an infectious vibe to do good throughout the entire team.
 The more good you create, the more other people want to spread delight too.
 It all goes back to the goal of changing banking for good.
 It is truly the blueprint for everything I do in my evolving roles at Capital One.
 I look forward to a future with more chances to surprise and delight friends and strangers alike and see how Capital One continues to forward the model of the good banking experience, one kitchen mat, smile or joyful act at a time.

-- Cafe Ambassador - Santa Monica Santa Monica, California
+- Cafe Ambassador - Glendale Glendale, California